LewisAJones/sepkoski/README.md

 library(sepkoski)
 ```

-Datasets in `sepkoski` can easily be accessed via:
+The datasets in `sepkoski` can be easily accessed via:

 ```r
 # Load datasets
 # Raw dataset
 data("sepkoski_raw")
 # Updated interval dataset
 data("sepkoski")
 # Interval table
 data("interval_table")
 ```

-The only function in the `sepkoski` package at this time is the `sepkoski_curve()`.
+The only function in the `sepkoski` package at this time is `sepkoski_curve()`.
 This can be used to plot Sepkoski's evolutionary fauna (Sepkoski, 1981) using the Sepkoski (2002) fossil marine animal genera compendium.
-You can provide your own values to the arguments to customise the appearance, or simply use the default arguments:
+Users can provide their own values to function arguments to customise the appearance, or simply use the default arguments:

 ```r
 sepkoski_curve()